-The propellers convert the engine's power into thrust.
+Propellers convert the engine's power into thrust.
 They come in a variety of styles, diameters and pitches.
-The one that will best suit the needs of your Pursuit will depend somewhat on your application and expected average load.
-Propeller sizes are identified by two numbers stamped on the prop in sequence.
-The 1st number in the sequence (example 14 x 21) is the diameter of the propeller, and the 2nd number is the pitch.
-Pitch is the theoretical distance traveled by the propeller in each revolution.
-Always repair or replace a propeller immediately if it has been damaged.
-A damaged and therefore out of balance propeller can cause vibration that can be felt in the boat and could damage the engine gear assembly.
-Refer to the engine owner's manual for information on propeller removal and installation.
+The one that will best suit the needs of your Pursuit will depend somewhat on your application and expected load average.

+Two numbers stamped on the prop in sequence identify propeller sizes.
+The 1^{st} number in the sequence (for example 14 x 21) is the diameter of the propeller, and the 2^{nd} number is the pitch.

+The theoretical distance traveled by the propeller for each revolution is the pitch.

+Always repair or replace a propeller immediately if damaged.
+A damaged, therefore out of balance propeller, can cause a noticeable vibration in the boat and can damage the engine gear assembly.
+Refer to the engine owner's manual for information on propeller removal, repair or replacement instructions.